takugian/quick-tutorials-with-aws/dynamodb/dynamotablelambda/README.md

 # dynamotablelambda

-This project creates:
-- A DynamoDB Table;
-- A Lambda function to consume the DynamoDB Table using AWS SDK;
+This project creates a DynamoDB Table and a Lambda function to consume the DynamoDB Table using AWS SDK.
-    - scan;
-    - put;
-    - get;
-    - delete

 ## Helpful links